About This Listing

 The (website hidden) is an opportunity for people who want to make the world a better place to live and convene.
 As a guest, we simply ask that you contribute to that energy in your own unique way.

 Stayed over Graduation weekend.
 Walking distance to town.
 Host gave me recommendations for dinner (since we couldn't get reservations anywhere).
 We were able to take advantage of that info and had a great time.
 Bed Very comfortable.
 Neat Looking Shower.

 We had a great time.
 From the moment we arrived we felt extremely welcomed.
 Everyone who lives there was very gracious to help us out in any way.
 The location is great for those looking to enjoy all that Penn State has to offer and is a short walk to everything.

 We really can't say enough good things about the Changemakers!
 Spud and Galen were incredible hosts.
-They provided all the information we needed to have a great (email hidden).Space and to begin our lives in State College.
+They provided all the information we needed to have a great (email hidden)(website hidden) and to begin our lives in State College.
 We enjoyed getting to know them, their friends, colleagues, and BODI!

 The shower in the cave was fun and creative and we enjoyed the hike up the mountain (stairs) to the room.
 The coal mine theme is fun.